Xishan Township, Mangshi

 Xishan Township (西山乡 (西山鄉, Xīshaān Xiāng)) is a township in Mangshi, Yunnan, China.
 As of the 2014 census it had a population of 12,131 and an area of 249 km2.
 It is surrounded by Wuchalu Township on the north, Mengyue Township and Wangzishu Township on the west, and Zhefang Town on the east and south.
 Ninety percent of the local population is Jingpo people.

-Administrative division
+Administrative divisions

 As of December 2015, the township is divided into 6 villages: